llvm/llvm-project/clang/docs/UsersManual.rst

       /Og                     No effect
       /Oi-                    Disable use of builtin functions
       /Oi                     Enable use of builtin functions
-      /Os                     Optimize for size
-      /Ot                     Optimize for speed
-      /Ox                     Deprecated (same as /Og /Oi /Ot /Oy /Ob2); use /O2 instead /Oy-                    Disable frame pointer omission (x86 only, default) /Oy                     Enable frame pointer omission (x86 only)
+      /Os                     Optimize for size (like clang -Os) /Ot                     Optimize for speed (like clang -O3) /Ox                     Deprecated (same as /Og /Oi /Ot /Oy /Ob2); use /O2 instead /Oy-                    Disable frame pointer omission (x86 only, default) /Oy                     Enable frame pointer omission (x86 only)